The Scandalous Adventures of Buraikan

 The Scandalous Adventures of Buraikan (無頼漢, Buraikan) is a 1970 Japanese film directed by Masahiro Shinoda.
 It was Japan's submission to the 43rd Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
-Screen play by Shuji Terayama.
+The screenplay by Shūji Terayama was based on the stage play Tenyasai Ueno no Hatsuhana by Kawatake Mokuami.